JonyEpsilon/gorilla-repl.org/index.md

 The first thing you should do is read the [getting started](/start.html) page which runs through the installation of Gorilla and its basic operation.
 After you've made your first Gorilla worksheet you can easily share it with the world, for free, using the [online viewer](/viewer.html).
+One of the most useful features of Gorilla is its plotting library.
-Gorilla has a very flexible renderer, and if you start using Gorilla frequently you will probably want to learn how it works.
+There is some documentation for it on the [plotting](/plotting.html) page.
+Beyond the built-in plots, Gorilla has a very flexible renderer, and if you start using Gorilla frequently you will probably want to learn how it works.
 You can find all the information you need on the [renderer](/renderer.html) page.
+If you want to integrate Gorilla into your workflow, then there is some information on how to use Gorilla alongside [other editors/IDEs](/editors.html).
 There's a page with some boring but useful information about Gorilla's [configuration options](/configuration.html).
-There are a few videos which discuss various aspect of Gorilla in depth, you can find them on the [videos](/videos.html) page.
+If you have time on your hands, there are a few videos which discuss various aspect of Gorilla in depth, and you can find them on the [videos](/videos.html) page.
 If you really get into Gorilla, and want to contribute some code then you'll find some useful notes on the [developers](/developers.html) page.